 Contact Us Today

 Other retirement benefits, such as 401K’s and IRA accounts are treated differently than pensions during a divorce.
 It is critical to talk to an experienced New Jersey divorce attorney before agreeing to any distribution of retirement benefits.
 Protect your rights and your future livelihood by talking to the experts at the Romanowski Law Offices.
-Contact our offices online or contact us at 732-603-8585 for a free consultation.
+Contact our offices online or contact us at 732-603-8585 for an expert consultation.